History of unmanned combat aerial vehicles: Cold War era 1945–1992

 The concept proved to be a little too far ahead of its time.
 Nobody in the Air Force hierarchy stepped forward to take ownership of the issue, and the HAVE LEMON exercise faded away.
 The test squadron was disbanded in 1979 and its roughly 60 UAVs were put into storage.
 However, in the summer of 2003 a UAV "airshow" of sorts was conducted, in which a Firebee was displayed carrying two Hellfire anti-armor missiles, as well as a pod for dispensing remote battlefield sensors.

 As attention focused on the combat capabilities of attack drones, the USN and USAF were looking for drones that could turn 6Gs and quickly roll into tight turns.
 While at the same time, US designers were wondering if dog-fights between robot planes were just around the corner.
 From 25 January-28 April 1971, a batch of Maneuverability Augmentation System for Tactical Air Combat Simulation (MASTACS) systems were modified onto existing US Navy BQM-34A drones.
 These UAVs were test flown to evaluate their maneuvering characteristics, which were deemed good.
-On 10 May 1971, the MASTACS exercise was ready to commence off the coast of California, against two USN F4 Phantoms flown by Vietnam combat experienced pilots.
-The F4s were equipped with both the infrared homing Sidewinder and radar-guided Sparrow air-to-air missiles.
-As the two F4s approached Santa Catalina Island, a MASTAC-equipped Firebee was ground-launched.
-The F4s were vectored towards the interception and the air-to-air battle was on.
-No restrictions were placed on the F4 pilots, the air battle was to be a "no holds barred contest", with the very real possibility of a Phantom being rammed by a UAV as it maneuvered during the dogfight.
-The first action was a head-on maneuver, as the Phantom lined up for the kill, the UAV (drone) pulled a high-G turn and flew over the F4's canopy.
+On 10 May 1971, the MASTACS exercise was ready to commence off the coast of California, against two USN F-4 Phantom IIs flown by Vietnam combat experienced pilots.
+The F-4s were equipped with both the infrared homing Sidewinder and radar-guided Sparrow air-to-air missiles.
+As the two F-4s approached Santa Catalina Island, a MASTAC-equipped Firebee was ground-launched.
+The F-4s were vectored towards the interception and the air-to-air battle was on.
+No restrictions were placed on the F-4 pilots, the air battle was to be a "no holds barred contest", with the very real possibility of a Phantom being rammed by a UAV as it maneuvered during the dogfight.
+The first action was a head-on maneuver, as the Phantom lined up for the kill, the UAV (drone) pulled a high-G turn and flew over the F-4's canopy.
 The Firebee was banking into 100-degree maneuvers, and making 180-degree reversal turns within 12 seconds.
 The Phantoms were no longer attacking the UAV, they were now the targets.
 The UAVs had been able to pull and hold 6 Gs within three seconds of receiving the command, and still maintain altitude.
 The Phantoms were unable to maintain track on the UAV, but fired their air-to-air missiles anyway, receiving no hits.